jasny/php-rfc-strict-operators/FAQ.md

 ### Why is switch affected?
 It's not an operator.

 Internally the `case` of a switch is handled as a comparison operator.
-The issues with `case` are therefore similar (or even the same) to those of comparison operators.
-The audience that `strict_operators` caters to, likely want to get rid of this behavior completely.
+The issues with `case` are therefore similar to those of comparison operators.
+The audience that `strict_operators` caters to, may want to get rid of this behavior completely.

+This is determined by a secondary vote.